-The public order and safety forces are part of the Ministry of Internal Affairs structures.

-The Ministry of Internal Affairs is responsible forensuringpublic order, the fundamental human rights and freedoms, the observance of the public and private property; to prevent and fight against crime; to consolidate democratic society; to defend the independence, sovereignty and territorial integrity of the state.
-The White Paper on National Defence and Security 2013
+The public order and safety forces are part of the Ministry of Internal Affairs' structures.
+The Ministry of Internal Affairs is responsible to ensure public order, the fundamental human rights and freedoms, the observance of the public and private property; to prevent and fight against crime; to consolidate democratic society; to defend the independence, sovereignty and territorial integrity of the state.